Credit: Discover Halifax

 The Bluff Wilderness Hiking Trail

 South of Highway 103 near Timberlea is a lovely trail.
-The Bluff Wilderness Hiking Trail is popular hiking trail, year round.
+The Bluff Wilderness Hiking Trail is popular, year-round.
 The trail rewards hikers with views of rock faces, waterways and protected forest.
 This trail is not for the inexperienced as you can easily get lost.

 Details